As part of the natural aging process, it is common to have a growing number of health issues.

 Bladder and bowel problems effect up to 6 million people and is often something which people suffer in silence with due to fear of embarrassment.

-Particularly at night time, rushing to the bathroom can create an increased risk of falls.
+Particularly at nighttime, rushing to the bathroom can create an increased risk of falls.
 Incontinence can be improved with the support of health professionals.

 For more information and advice please contact the Bladder and Bowel service on 0161 206 8692.